-WHY GO: There’s so much going on in greater Rochester NY, it’s tough to keep up with it all.
-Suffice it to say that the city best known for the Erie Canal, George Eastman – of Eastman-Kodak fame – Susan B Anthony, and several top Universities, is going through some things.
-All good.
+WHY GO: There’s so much to do in greater Rochester NY, it’s tough to keep up with it all.
+Suffice it to say that the city best known for the Erie Canal, George Eastman – of Eastman-Kodak fame – Susan B Anthony, and several top Universities, has gone through a recent resurgence.

-Downtown is bursting with activity, as the Strong Museum of Play expands up, out, and into the neighborhood.
-This major expansion will transform not just the museum itself, but also the neighborhood around it into a cohesive theme: a “Neighborhood of Play.”
-It’s bringing a whole new young demographic, with their unbounded energy, to downtown Rochester.
+Downtown is bursting with activity, as the recent Strong Museum of Play expansion has added more fun to the area.
+The “Neighborhood of Play” has brought a whole new young demographic, with their unbounded energy, to downtown Rochester.

-But you can’t visit Rochester without a visit to Susan B. Anthony’s home – itself getting the recognition it deserves with a new Visitor’s Center.
+But you can’t visit Rochester without a visit to Susan B. Anthony’s home – getting the recognition it deserves.
 Anthony is buried in Rochester, near the final resting place of her friend and fellow Abolitionist and Suffragist, Frederick Douglass.

 Anthony, Douglass, Elizabeth Cady Stanton, Harriet Tubman, and Mark Twain all gravitated to the Western New York region, then a hotbed of Civil and Women’s Rights activism.
 It still is.